youchainhq/you-solidity/docs/control-structures.rst

         }

         function createAndEndowD(uint arg, uint amount) public payable {
-            // Send ether along with the creation
+            // Send you along with the creation
             D newD = (new D).value(amount)(arg);
         }
     }

-As seen in the example, it is possible to forward Ether while creating an instance of ``D`` using the ``.value()`` option, but it is not possible to limit the amount of gas.
+As seen in the example, it is possible to forward You while creating an instance of ``D`` using the ``.value()`` option, but it is not possible to limit the amount of gas.
 If the creation fails (due to out-of-stack, not enough balance or other problems),